Many Minimum Viable Product examples exist across industries from products that started with a simple and affordable MVP. The most famous ones are:

 Food on the table is now a software application that automates the match of a food recipe with its lists of ingredients.
 Moreover, the application suggests the stores where those groceries are cheaper in the users’ location.

-In the MVP phase of the application, one of the founders, Manuel Rosso, have manually done the matching and suggestion process for the system’s early adopters.
+In the MVP phase of the application, one of the founders, Manuel Rosso, has manually done the matching and suggestion process for the system’s early adopters.
 This type of minimum viable product example is entitled concierge MVP.

 In this MVP approach, a human replicates the tasks that can be further automated with software development.
 It is not scalable to many users, but the approach allows funders to understand better market fit and users’ needs without significant work.